top of page

 A flock of white and black sheep crowded at a wooden gate in a grassy field, creating a contrasting pattern.
 No visible text.

 This simple action is one of the most basic and powerful demonstrations of how pain can be modulated.
-It also leads directly into the gate theory of pain.
+It leads directly into the gate theory of pain.

 The gate theory of pain